nab-in/portal-frontend/contextapi.md

-# A markdown to explain how context api works along with useReducer hook
+# Manage react state using context api with usestate or userequcer hooks

 Contextapi uses two main hooks (createContext and useContext), along with one hook to set and update state{this hook isn't must but it is important}.